JohnathonNow/spidior/README.md

     -d, --dump        Whether we should just dump info without replacing -h, --help        Prints help information
-    -i, --in-place    Whether we should edit files in place or print to stdout -V, --version     Prints version information
+    -i, --in-place    Whether we should edit files in place or print to stdout -I, --interactive Whether we are are interactively replacing things or not -n, --nfa         Whether we should print info about the regex nfa -r, --recursive   Whether we should search recursively -V, --version     Prints version information

 OPTIONS: